pyfar/gallery/docs/contribute/contribution_oer.rst

 The collection of open educational resources is organized across two different repositories:
-A repository containing all assignments including the solutions and a repository containing only the assignments.
+A private repository containing all assignments including the solutions and a public repository containing only the assignments.

-Please understand that the repository containing the solutions is not publicly available.
-To avoid mismatches between the public assignments and solutions, the assignments are created from the private repository and pushed to the public repository.
+The assignments are created on the private repository and automatically pushed to the public repository after they have been reviewed.
-This process of creating the assignments from the notebooks including solutions is automated using the nbgrader package.
-As the name implies, nbgrader can also be used to (at least partially) automate grading the assignments.
-For an introduction to nbgrader, please refer to the `nbgrader documentation <https://nbgrader.readthedocs.io/en/stable/>`_.
+The following steps guide you through adding your first assignment and publishing it on `pyfar.org <https://pyfar.org>_`.
-If you want to contribute to the open educational resources, please first get in touch with us to get access to the private repository.
+If you want to contribute to the open educational resources, please first :doc:`get in touch <index>` with us to get access to the private repository.
-Ways to contact us are listed :doc:`here <index>`.

 1. Get Started
 --------------